Mindstormer619/Code-Notes/1. Projects/Book - Designing Data Intensive Applications/Designing Data Intensive Applications - Reliable, Scalable, Maintainable Apps.md

 Reliability is important in both critical and non-critical applications (users despise it if you irreversibly lose their personal data).
 In some cases like prototyping, you may sacrifice reliability, but do so _explicitly_.

+> ☝ Netflix's _Chaos Monkey_ is used to test reliability in distributed systems.

 ### Hardware Faults

-Hardware fails _all the time_.
-Hard disks are reported to have a Mean Time To Failure (MTTF) of 10-50 years.
-Therefore on a storage cluster of 10,000 disks, one will die per day on average.
+Hardware fails _all the time_. **Hard disks are reported to have a Mean Time To Failure (MTTF) of 10-50 years.
+Therefore ==on a storage cluster of 10,000 disks, one will die per day on average.==**

 **Redundancy:** You can add backup copies to reduce the failure rate of the system. e.g. RAID configs for disks, dual power supply, hot-swappable CPUs, batteries or diesel generators for backup power.